Hot products, big profits

 A woman is reading from a laptop screen.

-Depending on your design, fabric choice, and whether you’re making a one-off tee for your dog or launching a full-on business, you’ll want to pick the right type of shirt printing.
-Let’s break down the most popular options so you can make your t-shirt dreams come true.
+Depending on your design, fabric, and whether you’re making a one-off tee for your dog or launching a full-on eCommerce business, you’ll want the right type of shirt printing

 Direct-to-garment (DTG) printing

-DTG excels for small batches or one-off orders, but isn’t the cheapest for bulk.
-That said, there’s no setup cost, so it’s a solid choice if you’re just starting your t-shirt business or testing out new designs.
+DTG excels for small batches or one-off orders.
+Not the cheapest for bulk, but with no setup cost, it’s solid for starting a t-shirt business or testing new designs.

 Direct-to-film (DTF) printing

-DTF is DTG’s cool cousin.
-Instead of printing directly on the t-shirt, your design gets printed onto a special heat transfer paper and then heat-pressed onto the fabric.
-This method is great for cotton, polyester, blends, and even dark fabrics – talk about versatility.
+DTF is a close relative of DTG.
+The method involves printing your design onto a special heat transfer film and heat-pressing it onto fabric.
+Great for cotton, polyester, blends, and even dark fabrics.

-DTF works well for both small and large orders.
-The colors pop, and the texture is slightly more raised than DTG, but still comfy.
-If you’re after a flexible, heat transfer-based method with crisp, detailed artwork, DTF is a win.
+DTF works for both small and large orders.
+Colors pop, texture is slightly more raised than DTG but still comfy – a win if you want a flexible, heat transfer-based method with crisp artwork.

 Embroidery

 Want your shirts to scream premium?
-Embroidery’s got you.
-This method uses thread – yup, actual stitching – to sew your design onto the fabric.
-It’s not used for photo prints but is a favorite for textured logos and minimalist art.
+Embroidery‘s got you.
+This method uses thread – actual stitching – to sew your design onto the fabric.
+Not suitable for photo prints, but a favorite for textured logos and minimalist art.

-It works best on heavier t-shirt fabric like cotton or cotton blends.
-It’s more expensive, especially for complex designs, but fantastic for high-end branding or matching uniforms.
-The design is ultra-durable and won’t fade after a few washes – plus, it adds major style points.
+Works best on heavier material like cotton or cotton blends.
+More expensive, especially for complex designs, but fantastic for high-end branding or matching uniforms.
+Ultra-durable and won’t fade.

 All-over (AOP) or sublimation printing

 Go big or go home!
 Sublimation printing (aka AOP) lets you cover the entire t-shirt – front, back, sleeves, seams – with your pictures.
-The artwork is heat-transferred onto the fabric using special ink that becomes part of the material.
+The artwork is heat-transferred using special ink that becomes part of the fabric.

-It works best on polyester and white shirts, think pure or pastel tones.
-It’s a favorite for bright, all-over patterns and popular t-shirt designs that look seamless.
-It doesn’t work on cotton or darker shirts.
+It works best on polyester and white shirts in pure or pastel tones.
+A favorite for bright, all-over patterns and popular t-shirt designs that look seamless.
+However, it doesn’t work on cotton or dark shirts.

 Screen printing

-Screen printing is the classic cool kid of t-shirt printing – think ink pushed through a mesh screen, layering each color by hand for that bold, vibrant look.
-It’s handy for bright, graphic-heavy designs with limited colors and looks lovely on both dark and light shirts.
+Screen printing is the classic cool kid – ink pushed through a mesh screen, layering each color by hand for that bold, vibrant look.
+Handy for bright, graphic-heavy designs with limited colors, and looks lovely on both dark and light shirts.

-While setup can be pricey, screen printing is ultra cost-effective for bulk orders.
-The colors are bright, the prints last ages, and the feel is smooth with a slight ink texture.
-If you want to print just a photo, maybe skip this one, but for graphic designs?
+Setup can be pricey, but screen printing is ultra cost-effective for bulk orders.
+Colors are bright, prints last ages, and the feel is smooth with a slight ink texture.
+For just a photo, skip it – but for graphic designs?
 Chef’s kiss.

 How to get a picture on a shirt: DIY methods